JDonnellyCodeInstitute/text-based-adventure/test-script.md

 User initiates the guard interaction with 0 gold | Player receives a blunt dismissal from the guard and proceeds to the secret passageway | Pass
 Secret Passageway Tests |  |
-Secret Passageway Section initiated | Terminal displays passageway introduction | Pass
+Secret Passageway Section initiated | Terminal displays passageway introduction | Pass The troll asks his riddle and user responds with correct answer | Player informed they were correct | Pass The troll asks his riddle and user responds with incorrect answer | Player informed they were wrong and of the correct answer | Pass
+The troll asks his riddle and user responds with anything other than letters | Validation error message | Pass User gets at least two riddles correct | Troll lets them pass and they move on to the final boss | Pass User gets at least two riddles incorrect | Troll eats the player and the user sees the game over sequence | Pass

 Browsers: